akhilmallepally/pm-s03-g02-project/README.md

 * Campus Management System
 * We are developing a web application which helps the students, faculty to get all the campus resources into one application.

-  This app contains the user login page. an admin page and inner pages which displays the requirements that students and faculty can get from the campus resources.
+  This web application contains the user login page. an admin page and inner pages which displays the requirements that students and faculty can get from the campus resources.

 ### Our Team